isomerpages/moe-xinminsec/index.md

   - infopic:
       title: Welcome to Xinmin!
       id: infopic
-      description: Dear Parents / Guardians and Students,  Welcome to our Xinmin Family!
+      description: Dear Parents / Guardians and Students,  welcome to our Xinmin Family!
 We are excited to be part of your growth journey.
 Please check the link for key info.
       button: 2026 Secondary 1 Posting